AdrianCGallo/starter-academic/content/project/NARA_Background/index.md

 _Be patient ... content still being written_

-You can see the [conference presentations](https://adriancgallo.com/publication/16-gallo-agu-root-carbon-nara) if you prefer, but this will be one of a multi-part series on this topic.
+This will be one of a multi-part series on this topic.
 Read more below:
 - Pacific Northwest forest management & the potential for biomass harvesting
 - The Long-term soil productivity (LTSP) experiment, decades later.
     <Br> A fellow student in Dr. Hatten's lab is currently exploring Long-term soil productivity sites that have exceeded 30-years of treatment time.
 Keep an eye out for Stephanie Winters